xelanola/CM515-course-2025/modules/02_RStudio/04_RObjects.md

 model_systems$haploid
 ```
-  * **Subset** - We can pull out just a slide of the data, be they rows, columns, or individual subsets of cells using a syntax in the form of `[row, column]`.
+  * **Subset** - We can pull out just a slice of the data, be they rows, columns, or individual subsets of cells using a syntax in the form of `[row, column]`.
 Like so...

 ➡️ **FOLLOW ALONG**